Learnosity/learnosity-sdk-java/README.md

 ### **How it works**
 Let's walk through the code for this standalone assessment example.
 The source files are included under the quickstart folder, in the following locations:

     /learnosity-sdk-java/docs/quickstart/assessment/src/main/java/com/learnosity/quickstart/App.java
+    /learnosity-sdk-java/docs/quickstart/assessment/src/main/java/com/learnosity/quickstart/ItemsApp.java
     /learnosity-sdk-java/docs/quickstart/assessment/src/main/webapp/index.jsp
     /learnosity-sdk-java/docs/quickstart/assessment/src/main/resources/config.properties

-The first section of code discussed (`App.java`) and is executed server-side.
+The first section of code discussed is (`ItemsApp.java`) and this is executed server-side.
 It constructs a set of configuration options for Items API, and securely signs them using the consumer key.
-The second section is HTML and JavaScript in a JSP page (`index.jsp`) and is executed server-side, and what it generates is loaded in the browser.
+The second section is HTML and JavaScript in a JSP page (`ItemsApi.jsp`) and is executed server-side, and what it generates is loaded in the browser.
 It renders and runs the assessment functionality.

 [(Back to top)](#table-of-contents)

 ### **Server-side code**

-Starting with `App.java`, we start by including some LearnositySDK helpers - they'll make it easy to generate and sign the config options.
+Starting with `ItemsApp.java`, we start by including some LearnositySDK helpers - they'll make it easy to generate and sign the config options.
 We also include the standard UUID library for generating unique user and session IDs.

 ``` Java
 import learnositysdk.request.Init;